 But is it as easy as it sounds?

 It might be a little challenging at the start.
-But once you start practicing it and get the results in the form of physical, emotional, and financial ease, the motivation just raises its bar.
+But once you start practicing minimalism and get the results in the form of physical, emotional, and financial ease, the motivation just raises its bar.

 How to Adopt a Minimalist Lifestyle